Roset-dev/Roset/fuse/FUSE_ARCHITECTURE.md

 - On `close()`, file is moved to staging queue
 - Background worker uploads in parallel
 - App sees fast close, durability is eventual

-> [!CAUTION]
-> With `--write-back-cache`, data loss is possible if the machine crashes before upload completes.
-The staging directory should be on a persistent filesystem.

 ---